datarefuge/workflow/advance-work.md

 - You need to make sure that:
   - Your event is listed in the app.
   - All the event participants who need it have access to the app (see Credentials section below)
-    - And that they "join" your event inside the app

 ## Crawl vs. Harvest: storage needs
 - The main triage point of the workflow is whether a URL can be automatically crawled, for instance by the Internet Archive, or whether it  needs to be manually harvested.